Toner (skin care): Skin tonics

-Acid Toners
+Acid toners

 These are a strong form of toner that typically contains alpha hydroxy acid and or beta hydroxy acid.
 Acid toners are formulated with the intent of chemically exfoliating the skin.
-Glycolic, Lactic, and Mandelic acids are the most commonly used alpha hydroxy acids, best suited to exfoliate the surface of the skin.
+Glycolic, lactic, and mandelic acids are the most commonly used alpha hydroxy acids, best suited to exfoliate the surface of the skin.
 Salicylic acid is the most commonly used beta hydroxy acid best for exfoliating into the deeper layers of the skin.

 Astringents

 These are the strongest form of toner and contain a high proportion of alcohol (20–60%), antiseptic ingredients, water, and a humectant ingredient.
 These can be irritating and damaging to the skin as they can remove excess protective lipids as well as denature proteins in the skin when a high percentage of alcohol is used.

+Ingredients, uses, and benefits

+Common ingredients found in toners include: